ivotron/ivotron.github.io/_posts/2013-12-16-txn-msst-plan.md

 **only** on shared objects.
 For example, if 4 ranks (out of 1024) are writing to an array's shard, they should be the ones that are coordinating.
-For K-V pairs, there's no coordination required unless more than one rank writes to the same one.
+For K-V pairs, there's no coordination required unless more than one rank writes to the same key.

 Now, if we operate like the above, that means that there's never a point in time where the synchronization needs to be global, unless all